asmcup/runtime/SPEC.md

 ### World Marking

-Robots can "mark" the world which is kind of like how animals can pee and sniff the pee.
+Robots can "mark" the world which is kind of like how animals can pee and smell the pee.
 A robot uses `IO_MARK` to write bytes to the current tile and can use `IO_MARK_READ` to read data of the current tile.
 Each tile has 8 bytes of storage.

 ```
-push8 #00  ; Offset
+push8 #00  ; Offset (index) of byte to write
 push8 #42  ; Value to save
 push8 #IO_MARK
 io